 Q. Is it safe to drink water from a water softener?

 Yes, it’s safe to drink water from a water softener if the only contaminants are hardening minerals.
 It won’t remove any other harmful particles, though.

 Q. Is soft water bad for copper pipes?

-The average water softener lasts for 10-15 years.
-With proper maintenance and care, your water softener will last forever without requiring a replacement.
+The average water softener lasts between 10 and 15 years.
+With proper maintenance and care, it can last longer than that without requiring a replacement.

 Soft water has a high sodium content and is not recommended for daily consumption.
-Your pipes can also be affected by soft water as minerals and other elements can build up over time.
-Water consumption is also increased by owning a water softener which may spike your water bill after installation.
+Pipes can also be affected if minerals and other elements build up over time.

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.

 Over the course of his decades-long career, Bob Vila has helped millions of people build, renovate, repair, and live better each day—a tradition that continues today with expert yet accessible home advice.
 The Bob Vila team distills need-to-know information into project tutorials, maintenance guides, tool 101s, and more.
 These home and garden experts then thoroughly research, vet, and recommend products that support homeowners, renters, DIYers, and professionals in their to-do lists.